-• Consider adopting a policy aimed at the restoration and preservation of districts and structures that have local historic significance.
+Consider adopting a policy aimed at the restoration and preservation of districts and structures that have local historic significance.

-• Collaborate with education institutions and Leavenworth School District to integrate historic preservation into the classroom.
+Collaborate with education institutions and Leavenworth School District to integrate historic preservation into the classroom.

-• Expand signage, historical markers, and preservation awards to raise awareness.
+Expand signage, historical markers, and preservation awards to raise awareness.

-Strategy 2: Preserve our historic resources and assets creating places people want to live in, work in, gather in and visit to learn more about our community's history.
+Preserve our historic and cultural resources, creating places people want to live, work, gather and visit.